Kuwashitamidayo/camera_calib/README.md

 </p>

 # Camera calibration using OpenCV - project
-Alghoritm in C++ for camera calibration using OpenCV.
-The plan is to create a camera calibration program with some nice GUI (using Qt or cvui library).
+The plan is to create a camera calibration program with some nice GUI (using Qt library).
 This is the small part of my master's dissertation that I will show here.
 The other part, which uses calibration parameters to undistort the camera and recognize pose of elements on the picture will not be shown nor avalable.\
 I will think of making both C++ and Python versions (just to have some comparison) and maybe I will make some processing time comparison.\
 The base alghoritm is based on YouTube manual, see comments in the code.\
 Here I will also put some interesting links with useful information needed to do camera calibration correctly.